chrisdaaz/static-web-scholcomm/content/tutorials/static-site-generators.md

 ## Library Publishing Scenario: Conference Proceedings

 There's an academic department that is hosting a conference on campus.
 You approach them about depositing conference presentation materials in the institutional repository.
 The conference will feature research papers, posters, and a data visualization contest.
-The conference organizers are unimpressed by the institutional repository.
+The conference organizers are unimpressed by the look and feel of the institutional repository.
 They're worried that the conference material will get "buried" among the other types of content in the repository.
-They want their web presence to look like a professional journal publication with a custom web address.
+They want their web presence to look like a professional publication with a custom web address.
 They also want the text of the papers to display on the page in addition to PDF downloads.

 ### Local IT Constraints

 Institutional repositories can be useful systems for storing and providing long-term public access to documents.
 They provide obvious benefits to libraries, but faculty and students might struggle to see those benefits.
 Unfortunately, the complexity of repository systems make them difficult or prohibitively costly to customize for specific collections or content types.
 It's also generally not a good idea to customize repository systems for edge cases.

 Creating a separate website with platforms like WordPress or Drupal can be costly in terms of maintainance (and eventual content migration).
+We want to avoid unscheduled downtime and urgent security patches.
+This is a website that will be updated --at most-- once per year.
 In addition to requiring someone to manage the website contents, someone else (usually an IT administrator or vendor) needs to set up a server with application software and a database.
 Overtime, the server will need -- at a minimum -- software patches to secure the database and user credentials.
 You can't afford to pay a vendor for hosted solution and you can't get the commitments from IT managers to help you spin up and maintain a new web service.

-### Static Websites: An Option with Low IT Costs and High User Satisfaction
+### Static Websites

 Static websites can provide custom presentation features for collections stored in a repository.
 They can be a supplemental publishing layer for a digital repository system without the maintenance overhead of traditional websites.
 Without a database or cloud-based application software, the security and maintance costs are avoided.

+We can think about static websites as a new layer of publishing services to our patrons:

-- **Static Websites:** Collection-level Presentation Layer
+- **Static Websites:** Collection-level presentation layer
-- **Digital Repositories:** Institutional Storage Layer
+- **Digital Repositories:** Institutional storage layer

 Static websites are good options for stable content that doesn't need continuous, on-the-fly updates.
 They're a great solution for publications that are fixed in time (e.g. academic monograph), updated annually (e.g. open textbook), or semi-annually (e.g. academic journal).
-Considering the importance of web technologies to open access publsihing, site site generators present a good opportunity for scholarly communications librarians to learn about web standards and best practices.
+Considering the importance of web technologies to open access publishing, site site generators present a good opportunity for scholarly communications librarians to learn about web standards and best practices.

 In this tutorial, we will make a conference proceedings website that links to content stored a repository.
 Together, the website and the repository will provide stakeholders with a full-featured, preservation-ready scholarly web publication.

 Although we will be using [Hugo](https://gohugo.io/) to build our website, our goals can be achieved using [any static site generator](https://jamstack.org/generators/).
 While other static site generators are designed with blogs, technical documentation, and e-commerse in mind, Hugo is a general-purpose website building tool with cross-platform compatibility.
 It has a growing user [community](https://discourse.gohugo.io/) and can easily scale to support websites with thousands of pages, which is partly why it's the basis for some [book publishing tools](https://www.getty.edu/publications/digital/platforms-tools.html).

-## Plain Text

-### Plain Text vs Rich Text
+## Plain Text vs Rich Text

-There are two main types of documents we use to write and edit text: plain-text and rich text.
-Plain text exposes the raw characters within a document, whereas rich text displays the characters according to formatting rules and styles.
+There are two main types of documents we use to write and edit text: [plain-text](https://en.wikipedia.org/wiki/Plain_text) and [rich text](https://en.wikipedia.org/wiki/Formatted_text).
+Plain text exposes the raw, semantic characters within a document, whereas rich text displays the formatting features and styles.

 |            | File Formats            | Editors                    |
 | ---------- | ----------------------- | -------------------------- |
 | Plain text | `.xml`, `.html`, `.md`  | Notepad, TextEdit, VS Code |
 | Rich text  | `.docx`, `.rtf`, `.odt` | Microsoft Word, Scrivener  |

 Most of us are trained to use rich text editors: emails, word documents, content management systems.
 This is for good reason: they're easy to use and we need them for everyday things.
-For scholarly communications purposes, plain text offers some advantages over rich text.
-Tenen and Wythoff ([2014](https://doi.org/10.46430/phen0041)) explain the benefits of plain text for the longevity of documents:
+For scholarly communications purposes, plain text offers some advantages over rich text, as Tenen and Wythoff ([2014](https://doi.org/10.46430/phen0041)) explain:

 > Plain text both ensures transparency and answers the standards of long-term preservation.
 MS Word may go the way of [Word Perfect](https://en.wikipedia.org/wiki/WordPerfect) in the future, but plain text will always remain easy to read, catalog, mine, and transform.
 Furthermore, plain text enables easy and powerful versioning of the document, which is useful in collaboration and organizing drafts.
 Your plain text files will be accessible on cell phones, tablets, or, perhaps, on a low-powered terminal in some remote library.
 Plain text is backwards compatible and future-proof.
 Whatever software or hardware comes along next, it will be able to understand your plain text files.